jcolomb/HCS_analysis/Metadata_information/Readme.md

 - take the next number available for the experiment ID
 - Keep information about metadata location empty for now, and keep the file open until further notice.
 - in the source_data column, write "this_github" for now.
-- Enter data about the experiment as requested in each cell, refer to the "explanation_of_metadata.csv" file for a desctiption.
+- Enter data about the experiment as requested in each cell.
 - save the file as a .csv document (separator = ",".
 In excel click "save as" and use the ".csv(macintosh)" option)